yujunz/gitlab.com-runbooks/howto/yubikey.md

 **Note:** In some versions you do not see the key id in the gpg output.
 You can use your email here.

-**Note:** This is most likely not necessary in Linux since the revocation certificate is generated automatically as per the output line from previous command: `gpg: revocation certificate stored as '/.../GitLab/gpg_config/openpgp-revocs.d/<key_id>.rev'`
+**Note:** This is most likely not necessary if you are using GPG 2.1 or later since the revocation certificate is generated automatically as per the output line from previous command: `gpg: revocation certificate stored as '/.../GitLab/gpg_config/openpgp-revocs.d/<key_id>.rev'`

 ```bash
 > gpg --gen-revoke FAEFD83E > /Volumes/GitLab/gpg_config/FAEFD83E-revocation-certificate.asc